-To become an Australian Citizen you start the process by contacting the Department of Immigration and Citizenship (DIAC) via the Citizenship Information Line on 131 880 or online at www.citizenship.gov.au
+To become an Australian Citizen you start the process by contacting the Department of Immigration and Border Protection via the Citizenship Information Line on 131 880 or online at Citizenship Information.

-- The Department of Immigration and Citizenship will notify you of the date and timing of your Ceremony.
-If you have any enquiries about the date of your Ceremony call the Citizenship Information Line on 131 880.
+The Department of Immigration and Border Protection will notify you once you have been approved for Citizenship and you will be put on a six to 12 month waiting list for a ceremony.
+Council is unable to tell you where you sit on the waiting list.
+If you have any enquiries about the date of your ceremony, call the Citizenship Information Line on 131 880.

 About the Citizenship Ceremonies

-Other than Australia Day, the Citizenship Ceremonies are usually conducted at the Mosman Art Gallery & Community Centre at 7.00pm by the Mayor and General Manager or his delegate.
-The official Ceremony takes about 30-45 minutes and is then followed by a short welcome reception for new citizens, their family and their guests.
+Other than Australia Day, the Citizenship Ceremonies are usually conducted at the Mosman Art Gallery & Community Centre (1 Art Gallery Way, Mosman) at 7.00pm by the Mayor and General Manager or their delegates.
+The official Ceremony takes about 45 minutes.

-An electoral form is also completed at the Ceremony, so that the names of new citizens can be added to the Electoral Roll.
+An AEC electoral form will be provided at the Ceremony, so that the names of new citizens can be added to the Electoral Roll.